JitenkumarTayade/SentinelRateLimiter/README.md

 After limit exceeded → 429 Too Many Requests

 ## 📥 Add to Your Maven Project (via JitPack)
 Follow these 3 quick steps to integrate **SentinelRateLimiter** into your Spring Boot project.

----
-## 📥 Add to Your Maven Project (via JitPack)
-Follow these 3 quick steps to integrate **SentinelRateLimiter** into your Spring Boot project.
 🟩 Step 1 — Add JitPack repository